 1. Perform exploratory feature testing and exploratory regression testing to cover functional and non-functional tests, such as accessibility and usability testing.
 They perform thorough testing to cover edge cases as well.

-2. Automate test suites like smoke, sanity, and regression tests.
+2. Automate test suites like smoke, sanity, and regression tests using automation testing services to execute tests efficiently and maintain quality.
 These tests are scheduled daily at different times, i.e., before and after release, to ensure changes don’t break anything.

-3. Use CI/CD pipelines to ensure frequent feedback on code quality.
+3. Use CI/CD pipelines in conjunction with devops services to ensure frequent and reliable feedback on code quality.

 4. Use project management tools like JIRA to write acceptance criteria and report bugs.
 These tools also provide tracking and promote transparency within the team.